prorev/prorev.github.io/_posts/2020-04-01-python_scikit-learn.md

 An estimator is an object that learns from data using the **fit** method.
 It can be either classification, regression or clustering type of the process or even a transform operation on data. (extracts some columns from the data).

+> Special case of estimator is called transofrm estimator or transformer if it supports either **transform** or **fit_transform** methods.

 An estimator may take parameters.
 The base class for all the estimators is [BaseEstimator](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html){:rel="nofollow"}.

+An estimator which takes another estimator as a parameter is called meta-estimator.

+One such meta-estimator is a pipeline.Pipeline.

 ## Pipeline